 - 63. TERA checked the reasonableness of the exclusion of each of the revenue categories.
 In cases where TERA found the exclusion criteria were unclear, it sought further explanation from eir (for example in relation to International and National Freefone).
 Having reviewed and considered eir's explanation for the exclusion of these revenues, TERA was satisfied that the exclusion of these revenue categories was reasonable.

-- Once the relevant revenues were identified, revenue needed to be allocated across MDF area's.
-For the purpose of allocating revenue to exchange areas eir's CDW 22 was used.
-In order to allocate revenue to MDFs eir used 10 months of 2010-2011 actual data, as full year data was unavailable.23
+- 64. Once the relevant revenues were identified, revenue needed to be allocated across MDF area's.
+For the purpose of allocating revenue to exchange areas eir's CDW 20 was used.

-- 65. eir demonstrated to TERA and ComReg, as part of the clarification process, that the omission of 2 months' data did not lead to any distortion24 of the data.
-TERA considered the impact of using 10 months data instead of 12 and found it was likely to be minimal and that the approach adopted by eir was therefore reasonable.

-- 66. In line with Decision 4 of D04/11, eir allocated all the one-off revenue categories to the year in which they were incurred, with the exception of PSTN connections, which eir recognised in the same period as the initial connection, without amortization.
+- 65. In line with Decision 4 of D04/11, eir allocated all the one-off revenue categories to the year in which they were incurred, with the exception of PSTN connections, which eir recognised in the same period as the initial connection, without amortization.
 The PSTN connection revenues were, however, offset by the corresponding costs which were treated in a similar manner.
-All connection revenues except RAT and PSTN were also amortised in the regulatory accounts over the expected customer lifetime, so that the model input data already took amortisation into account25.
+All connection revenues except RAT and PSTN were also amortised in the regulatory accounts over the expected customer lifetime, so that the model input data already took amortisation into account21.
 Having reviewed the calculations, TERA considered that this approach was acceptable.

-- 67. eir made the following changes to the treatment of working lines definition in the 2010-2011 calculations:
+- 66. eir made the following changes to the treatment of working lines definition in the 2011-2012 calculations:

 - Inclusion of :

 - PSTN

 - ISDN PRA/FRA lines over fibre;

 - POTS based retail FTTC lines;

-- WLR (WLR ISDN PRA/FRA lines over fibre):
+- WLR (WLR ISDN PRA/FRA lines over fibre);

 - Leased Lines (PPC End User Links (>155mb);

 - Supplementary (National Ethernet Lines)

+- Exclusion of :

+- PSTN WiFIHub lines;

+- Leased Lines (International Private Circuits22; NGA WSEA and NGN (multi-service access) retail lines; Fibre based national private circuits (2Mb));

+- Supplementary (Mobile backhaul lines; fibre based business IP lines).

+- 67. eir's initial 2011-2012 USO funding application omitted some broadband data usage revenue.
+This was corrected in eir's final 2011-2012 USO funding application.